esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 DAT:
   ...
   importFields:
-    sea_surface_temperature:  {geometry: global, typekind: r8, dataValidate: {diagnose: yes} }
+    sea_surface_temperature:  {geometry: global, typekind: r8, dataValidate: {print: yes} }
     density:
       geometry:         global
       typekind:         r4
       ungriddedLBound:  [1]
       ungriddedUBound:  [104]
-      dataValidate:     {min: 1e-05, diagnose: yes, action: error}
+      dataValidate:     {min: 1e-05, print: yes, action: error}
       outputList:       [import]
 ```

 This configuration defines two fields within the `DAT` import state.
 The first, standard-named `sea_surface_temperature`, is defined on the `global` geometry using double-precision (`r8`) data.
 As there are no ungridded dimensions, `sea_surface_temperature` functions as a 2D surface field.
 The field is not restricted by global min/max data bounds.
-However `dataValidate: {diagnose: yes}` enables global diagnostic output to `stdout`.
+However `dataValidate: {print: yes}` enables global diagnostic output to `stdout`.

 The second field, standard-named `density`, is defined on the `global` geometry using single-precision (`r4`) data.
 It features a single ungridded dimension spanning indices `1` to `104`, representing 104 levels.
 Data validation is established with `min` of `1e-05` to monitor the field during each Advance step.
 Diagnostic output to `stdout` is enabled; furthermore, the `action: error` setting ensures an error is triggered if any `density` value falls below the specified minimum.
 The field is added to the `import` output.